 Some corporate health and wellness programs are just a series of events, presentations, screenings, and incentive programs offered under the wellness umbrella.
 These programs are easy to administer because you don’t have to track participation or other data.

 Some might consider this wellness focused on fun.
 And there is absolutely nothing wrong with helping employees have a fun and enjoyable work environment.
-All wellness programs should be fun; however, if the goal is to improve employee health and save healthcare costs, corporate health and wellness programs need to be well organized and monitored.
+Wellness programs should be fun, but if you aim to improve employee health and reduce healthcare costs, you must organize and monitor corporate wellness programs carefully.
 Just like any other business strategy, you need good data to make good business decisions.

 Employee wellness programs that are activity based may lack the organization and data to determine if there having any effects on employee health.
-Outside of participation, activity-based wellness programs typically don’t produce positive wellness outcomes.
+Furthermore, outside of participation, activity-based wellness programs typically don’t produce positive wellness outcomes.

 When people use the phrase outcomes-based wellness program, what they are really saying is “We want our wellness program to be based on helping employees attain a positive health outcome, such as not smoking, or attain certain results on biometric screenings.”

-In this sense, outcomes-based corporate health and wellness programs are really just wellness programs focused on improving employee health and health behaviors.
-This is the goal of most corporate health and wellness programs.
+In this sense, outcomes-based corporate wellness programs focus on improving employee health and behaviors.
+Nonetheless, this is the goal of most corporate health and wellness programs.
 You can learn more about outcomes-based wellness programs in the real world here.

-To have a results-oriented wellness program you need to have a well-organized wellness effort.
+But, to have a results-oriented wellness program you need to have a well-organized wellness effort.
 You need to set goals, gather data, have a functioning wellness committee, assess the impacts of your program, and evaluate the overall effect of your program.
-Here is a great wellness program implementation guide that will produce positive outcomes.
+For example, here is a great wellness program implementation guide that will produce positive outcomes.

 2. Overly Complicated Programming.
 Simpler is Always Better for your Corporate Health and Wellness Program

-To avoid failure, your corporate health and wellness program should be easy to understand and follow.
-Registration for every event you do should be super easy.
-Your incentive plan should be simple to understand and painless to complete.
+To avoid failure, your corporate health and wellness program should be explicitly easy to understand and follow.
+Furthermore, registration for every event you do should be super easy.
+In the same fashion, your incentive plan should be simple to understand and painless to complete.
 Arranging for a biometric screening appointment should be so easy a child could do it.

 In other words, to have a successful program you need to remove all of the barriers to participation.
 The easier it is for your employees to engage, the more likely they will be to produce positive outcomes.